 2017 saw the launch of ARCO Exchange, with selected ARCO students being hosted in the UK.
 ARCO has forged links with many festivals and courses across Europe and within South Africa, including Lake District Summer Music, Pro Corda, European String Teachers Association, Young Grittleton, National Youth String Orchestra, Colourstrings, Cecil Aronowitz, South African National Youth Orchestra and Lionel Tertis International Viola Competitions and Festivals in order to facilitate the attendance of ARCO MICM students.

 At the end of 2019, the project facilitated its inaugural national exchange.
 Thanks to Birmingham City University all MICM ARCO students were able to participate in an exchange trip to Rustenburg Girls High School in Cape Town with performances at the world-famous V&A Waterfront.
 This included orchestral workshops, collaborative rehearsals, flashmobs and the sharing of ideas between like-minded young South African musicians.

-ARCO is five years old, with two major award nominations to its name, several BBC broadcast appearances, a Carte Blanche documentary, huge social media presence, numerous publications, videos, thousands of photos and most importantly over thirty young children in Soweto and even more students and staff in the UK whose lives have been changed forever!
+ARCO is almost seven years old, with two major award nominations to its name, several BBC broadcast appearances, a Carte Blanche documentary, huge social media presence, numerous publications, videos, thousands of photos and most importantly over sixty young children in Soweto and even more students and staff in the UK whose lives have been changed forever!